Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 ![Edit attribute set](../../Assets/Screenshots/PIM/Settings/AttributeSets/EditAttributeSet.png "[Edit attribute set]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit Attribute Set* view and return to the attribute set list.
+  Click this button to close the *Edit attribute set* view and return to the attribute set list.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
 The languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.